 South Carolina | SC Picture Project | Anderson County Photos | Caldwell-Johnson-Morris Cottage

-The Caldwell-Johnson-Morris Cottage is listed in the National Register, which describes it as follows:
+The Caldwell-Johnson-Morris Cottage is listed in the National Register:

 The Caldwell-Johnson-Morris Cottage was built ca. 1851 by Nancy M. Caldwell.
 The house is a perfect example of the “raised cottage” genre of houses which were built extensively in the nineteenth century.
 A one-story, raised brick basement elevates the house and gives the effect of a two-story dwelling.
 The façade has high wooden steps which lead to a pedimented portico on the main floor level.
 This central portico is supported by four square columns and is enclosed with a balustrade.
 The house stands out for several blocks due to its situation as an island with access streets on all sides.